 There is no fundamental difference between the planning and management of GIS projects and other information technology projects.
 In fact, the PMI develops and promotes project management standards from a premise that all types of projects can benefit from a common set of practices and methods.
 In this course, students will adopt this general concept and show how PMI standards and practices apply to GIS environments.

-GIS588 - Smart Cities Concepts: Geo Analysis, Modeling, and Implementation
+GIS588 - Smart Cities Concepts: Geo Analysis, Modeling, and Implementation 3 Credits implementation strategies.

-This course explores advanced concepts and technologies essential for developing smart cities, focusing on geographic analysis, modeling techniques, and practical implementation strategies.
 Students will examine how geographic information systems (GIS), data analytics, and modeling frameworks contribute to the design and management of smart urban environments.